Skip to content

 Among everything stored in an Apple ID, iCloud Photos represents the most emotionally significant and practically irreplaceable asset.
 Financial balances can be reconstructed.
 Documents can sometimes be recovered from other sources.
 But photos from a child's early years, from a parent's final months, from decades of ordinary life — these exist only in that library.

 If you store photos in iCloud Photos and have not set up Legacy Contact, your family may never be able to access those images.
 This is not an abstract risk.
-It happens regularly, and the families who experience it describe it as a secondary loss — a grief compounded by the inability to hold a photograph.
+It happens regularly, and the families who experience it describe it as a second loss — grief compounded by the inability to hold a photograph.

 Setting up Legacy Contact specifically to preserve photo access is reason enough to act immediately.
 Nothing in the process is complicated.
 The only requirement is that you do it while you still can.

-A parallel strategy — one that doesn't depend on any estate process — is to periodically download your iCloud Photos library to an external hard drive or to another cloud service.
-Google Photos, for instance, allows you to import from iCloud and then designate a Google account Inactive Account Manager contact who can access your data after death.
+A parallel strategy — one that does not depend on any estate process — is to periodically download your iCloud Photos library to an external hard drive or to another cloud service.
+Google Photos allows you to import from iCloud and then designate a Google account Inactive Account Manager contact who can access your data after death.
+Having your photos in multiple places, with access documentation for each, gives your family the best possible chance of preserving your visual history.

 Apple Music, iTunes Purchases, and the License Problem